Skip to main content

 Module description

 Why does it matter that people in the pre-modern world believed in magic, witches and supernatural forces?
 Through a detailed inquiry of a range of written, visual and material primary sources, this module will allow you to explore the changing faces of magic and the witch from antiquity to the present.
-As a team-taught module drawing on expertise from across the department, the material reaches from the classical idea of the witch to medieval heresy trials, from the famous ‘witch-hunts’ which occurred across the globe in the sixteenth and seventeenth centuries, to the decline of witch trails, and through to the role of witchcraft in shaping modernity and the contemporary world.
+As a team-taught module drawing on expertise from across the school, the material reaches from the classical idea of the witch to medieval heresy trials, from the famous ‘witch-hunts’ which occurred across the globe in the sixteenth and seventeenth centuries, to the decline of witch trails, and through to the role of witchcraft in shaping modernity and the contemporary world.

 We will trace the idea of the witch, beliefs about magic and the crime of witchcraft across time in Europe, the Americas and wider world.
 From inquisitorial trial records to fictional fairytales with the aged crone, from demonological treatises to operas with witches and sorcerers, the rich source material provokes multiple lines of inquiry.
 This module will allow you to explore the complexities of beliefs about witchcraft, to understand them in the context of the pre-modern world, and to interrogate our notions of modernity and progression.